 A Quiet Place is a directorial triumph for John Krasinski.
 It immerses you in its world and fills you with a sense of dread.
 It executes its premise masterfully.
 If you haven’t seen A Quiet Place yet, do yourself a favor and watch it on Amazon Prime Video today.
 It’s one of the best — if not the best — horror films in the platform’s catalog.

 6. Suspiria (2018)

 Inspired by the 1977 Italian film of the same name, Suspiria is more of a reimagining than a remake of the horror classic.
 It sees Susie Bannion, a young American, audition to be part of a prestigious dance group in West Berlin.
-As she studies there, sinister things begin to happen to those around her.
+As she studies there, sinister things begin happening to those around her.
 One of the dance students disappears after confiding to her therapist that her teachers are involved in the occult.

-Suspiria’s unique blend of violence, dance and hypnotic visuals make it seem like you’re watching a forbidden ancient ritual.
+Suspiria’s unique blend of violence, dance, and hypnotic visuals make it seem like you’re watching a forbidden ancient ritual.
 It’s both enthralling and unnerving, thanks to Luca Guadagnino’s excellent direction.
 Some critics might pan it as pretentious, but it is one of the best horror movies of recent years, nonetheless.

 7. Nosferatu (1922)

 Before Dracula was cemented in popular consciousness as a gentleman with sleek hair and a flowing cape, he was Count Orlok — a mysterious, monstrous vampire.